PlayStation 2: Japan

 We were awfully unprepared [...] because of the fast transition between PS1 and PS2, we had no idea how the industry manages these things.

 — —Shuhei Yoshida, speaking at a conference in 2018.

 Former Worldwide Studios president Shuhei Yoshida acknowledged that Sony had been "awfully unprepared" for the transition from the original PlayStation, noting the company's limited experience in managing generational console launches.
-Due to a lack of launch software, much of the early consumer interest centred on the console's ability to play DVDs.
+Due to a lack of launch software, much of the early consumer interest centered on the console's ability to play DVDs.
 According to Yoshida, in Japan, the best-selling title during the launch period was not a game, but a DVD of The Matrix (1999).
 He remarked that while standalone DVD players were still expensive at the time, the PlayStation 2 offered comparable functionality at a significantly lower price point, contributing to its immediate commercial success.
 The PlayStation 2 launched with eleven "underwhelming" titles, including Ridge Racer V, Tekken Tag Tournament, and Street Fighter EX3.
-By 31 March 2000, the PlayStation 2 had sold its entire inventory of 1.4 million units in Japan.
+By March 31, 2000, the PlayStation 2 had sold its entire inventory of 1.4 million units in Japan.

 North America

-The United States launch on 26 October 2000 received a mixed reception.
+The United States launch on October 26, 2000, received a mixed reception.
 Sony reduced their initial shipment from one million units to approximately 500,000 due to supply constraints and manufacturing issues with a new, smaller version of the Graphics Synthesizer chip, leading to widespread shortages.
-This sparked rumours of intentional stock manipulation to drive hype, especially as small supplies remained available in Japan.
+This sparked rumors of intentional stock manipulation to drive hype, especially as small supplies remained available in Japan.
 Retailers, who had taken pre-orders based on the higher estimates, were forced to cancel many reservations.
 Despite the frustration, the scarcity created a media frenzy, with widespread coverage of long queues and eager buyers camping outside stores.
 Technology journalist, analyst and blogger Michael Gartenberg remarked that "you could not get a PlayStation 2 in the US in that first holiday season", and felt that its demand could have harmed Sony's image when consumers were looking to purchase, but ultimately could not.

 However, the launch was supported by a broader selection of games compared to Japan.
 Electronic Arts (EA) sold 40,000 copies of Madden NFL 2001 prior to the console's release, and Rockstar Games saw early success with Midnight Club: Street Racing (2000) and Smuggler's Run (2000).
 Despite some criticism of the launch itself, Rockstar's Sam Houser remarked that it marked the "beginning of a new era" for the video game industry.
 American sales of the console generated $250 million on the first day, beating the $97 million made on the first day of the Dreamcast.
 Sony's strategy of shipping approximately 100,000 PlayStation 2 units per week to the American market did little to ease consumer frustration.
 While the console was readily available in Japan, it remained largely sold out in the United States until March 2001 due to manufacturing delays.